lespicker/tachyons-one-page-scroll/content/products/portfolio-workshop.md

 If you are a serious photographer, here is a chance for you to walk home with a beautifully hand-crafted, hand-printed, and carefully curated fine art portfolio that will show off your work to the highest standard in the industry today.

 {{< figure src="/images/DSCF7227.jpg" >}}

+> As a relatively new photographer I tend to focus on invoking an emotion or feeling in a specific image.
+However, I am finding the true story can only be expressed in a carefully curated and edited portfolio of images.
+So if you are interested in learning a very thoughtful process for objectively assessing your images and finding the “true story” — Les and Bob’s workshop is definitely for you!
+They are both masters in their professions and are passionate in conveying their experience.
+They have definitely have been big contributors to the development of my photographic skills.
+<cite>Jim Harris, TX</cite>

 ## Image Curation